 In order to avoid mix-ups and to ensure that everyone wears only their own mask, it is important to be able to distinguish between the masks.
 This must also be observed for hygiene reasons, as disinfection is not possible (see no. 18.104.22.168 of the German Social Accident Insurance (DGUV) regulation 112-190).
 With the edding 8040 laundry marker, for example, the wearer’s initials can be written on the mask to ensure additional safety.

-The masks can be marked in four different ways with the wearer’s initials or name (please note the manufacturer's instructions).
+The masks can be marked in three different ways with the wearer’s initials or name (please note the manufacturer's instructions).
 The marking can be added:

 - on the retaining strap

 - on a small piece of plaster (e.g. Leukosilk) with an abbreviated name which is then stuck on the outside of the mask

 It is recommended to mark everyday masks, reusable FFP masks (marked “R”) and non-reusable FFP masks (marked “NR”, but they still have to be put on and taken off several times within one shift).
 The front and back of everyday masks are often indistinguishable, so marking one side may prevent the previously worn and potentially contaminated side from being put on the mouth later.

 The Robert Koch Institute also recommends labelling so that used masks can be clearly assigned to one person to prevent them being worn by other people.
 So a small mark with the edding 8040 laundry marker can make a considerable difference to safety in the workplace.

 More interesting topics to read about